wso2/docs-is/en/docs/develop/extend/provisioning/extend-scim2-user-schemas.md

 1. Navigate to **Main** > **Identity** > **Users and Roles** > **Add**.

-3. Click **Add New User** and create a new user by providing username and password.
+3. Click **Add New User** and create a new user by providing a username and password.

 4. Click **Finish**.